 - It lets those employees design their own workspace and the culture they themselves will be working within.

-Defining these values at the very start of the life of your company is vital in creating a strong company culture, and inevitably, creating a strong and productive company.
+Defining these core values at the very start of the life of your company is vital in creating a strong startup culture, and inevitably, creating a strong and productive company.

-Every new member of your team should fit into those values.
-As the company grows, the values and culture surrounding your company will grow too.
+Every new member of your team should fit into those core values and agree with the company’s mission statement.
+As the company grows, the core values and culture surrounding your company will grow too.
 It’s good to add new blood to the workforce.
 They bring new ideas and a fresh perspective on things.
 But make sure that at their core they share the ultimate values that you have made so vital to the identity of your company.

-When interviewing potential new employees, be open, honest, and specific about what the company values are.
-The way they talk about those values will give you a good indication as to whether or not they share them, or even whether or not they understand them.
+When interviewing potential new employees, be open, honest, and specific about what the company’s core values are.
+The way they talk about those core values will give you a good indication as to whether or not they share them, or even whether or not they understand them.

 Remember that diversity is key to a dynamic company.
 While there are legal requirements that compel companies to hire a diverse workforce, you should want to do so anyway.